-Over 70% of the Northeast Lake Ontario-St. Lawrence watershed region is covered in forest of which a significant amount is privately owned.
+Over 70% of the Upper Hudson watershed region is covered in forest of which at least 80% is privately owned.
 Consequently, the health and prosperity of the watershed's wildlife populations depend on how well these owners protect and enhance the habitat on which the hundreds of species of insects, amphibians, reptiles, fish, birds and mammals depend.
 The good news is that most forest wildlife species are thriving, but unfortunately many are not.
 These species of greatest conservation need (SGCN) have been identified in the NY Comprehensive Wildlife Conservation Strategy (CWCS).
-110 of these species call these watershed basins home.
+158 of these species call the Upper Hudson basin their home.

-A major goal of the CWCS is to inform forest owners of the need for management practices that will enhance forest biodiversity and thereby keep these SGCN from becoming rare or endangered.
+A major goal of the CWCS is to inform forest

+owners of the need for management practices that will enhance forest biodiversity and thereby keep these SGCN from becoming rare or endangered.
 So much of the critical habitats for these species exists on private lands that landowner cooperation will be the ultimate deciding factor on whether species declines can be halted.
 The plan further lists the threats to these species and management strategies that will improve their habitat.
-Fortunately, for forest owners and wildlife alike, many species will benefit from sustainable forest practices, including sawtimber production, when implemented in accordance with NYS best management practices (BMPs).
+Fortunately, for forest owners and wildlife alike, many species will benefit from sustainable forest practices, including timber production, when implemented in accordance with NYS best management practices (BMPs).